 Karate Classes In Hoxton

-Trying to find a karate coach or karate classes in Hoxton ?
+Trying to find a karate teacher or karate classes in Hoxton ?

 Exactly what is Karate?